 While on sabbatical from Massachusetts General Hospital, Dr. Pile-Spellman completed a second fellowship in interventional neuroradiology at New York University Medical Center, New York, NY.
 He was also a visiting fellow in endovascular neurosurgery at the Kiev Neurosurgical Institute, Kiev, Ukraine.

-His many honors include membership in the Alpha Omega Alpha Medical Honor Society, selection as the recipient of the Saddek Hilal Faculty Research Award from Columbia University, and repeated selection by Castle Connolly Medical Ltd. as one of “America’s Top Doctors” from 2001 to 2014.
-Dr. Pile-Spellman has also been included in New York Magazine’s “Best Doctors in New York” list from 2002 to 2014.
+His many honors include membership in the Alpha Omega Alpha Medical Honor Society, selection as the recipient of the Saddek Hilal Faculty Research Award from Columbia University, and repeated selection by Castle Connolly Medical, Ltd. as one of “America’s Top Doctors” from 2001-2015.
+Dr. Pile-Spellman has also been included in New York Magazine’s “Best Doctors in New York” list from 2002-2016.

 Prior to joining Neurological Surgery, P.C., Dr. Pile-Spellman was Vice-Chairman of Research and Director of Interventional MRI at Columbia University Medical Center, New York, NY.
 He continues his research activities at Columbia University’s School of Engineering in the Biomedical Engineering Department.
 He has been an attending radiologist and Director of Academic Interventional Neuroradiology at New York Presbyterian Hospital.